AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 # Using Python and Running it With Hydrogen in Markdown

 ## Running Code With Hydrogen
 1. Below this, I've copied the code I wrote for the [Python Basics Tutorial](https://github.com/AguaClara/aguaclara_tutorial/wiki/Tutorial:-Python-Basics).
 You should familiarize yourself with the different Hydrogen commands using this code.
-For the first line, use `Hydrogen: Run`.
+For the first line, use `Hydrogen: Run` (`Cmnd + Enter`).
-2. For the second line, use `Hydrogen: Run and Move Down`.
+2. For the second line, use `Hydrogen: Run and Move Down` (`Shift + Enter`).
 3. For the remaining code, highlight it with your cursor and use `Hydrogen: Run`.
 What is the difference between the three?

 ```python